stennety/mywebsite/_drafts/testing-for-devs/testers-break-code.md

 ### How do we know if it is working or broken?

+Before we can break any illusions, we must do at least two things:

+* Have some understanding of what we hope good looks like
+* Run one or more experiments to determine what is really going on

-This comes down to a combination of explicit and implicit requirements.
+Our understanding of the system prior to Testing can include a combination of explicit and implicit requirements.
 Layered onto this are any quality characteristics, also known as quality aspects, that are a priority to us.

 We need to build a shared understanding, a mental or recorded model of what "good enough" looks like.
 This might be expressed in acceptance criteria in a story, some kind of service level agreement.
 This could also come from quality aspects and risks we identified using techniques such as Risk Storming.